iyer1729/PE-USGC/README.md

 ## File Descriptions
 ### `src/dataloader.py`
 This module handles the loading and preprocessing of motion data.
-It includes methods for data augmentation, filtering, and normalization to ensure compatibility with the posture estimation and clustering algorithms.
+It includes methods for data augmentation, filtering, and normalization for compatibility with the posture estimation and clustering algorithms.

 ### `src/kinematics.py`
 The kinematics module provides helper functions for extracting kinematic features from motion data, such as joint angles and velocities.
 These features are used in the posture estimation and clustering process.